 Designed for private lesson teachers, musicians who want to learn more about the care and maintenance of their instruments, and for those exploring if becoming a master repair technician is a career option.

-Level 2 Flute Class is held on Saturdays for 90 minutes from 1:00pm-2:30 pm MT.
+Level 2 Flute Class is held on Saturdays for 90 minutes from 1:00pm-2:30 pm Central Time.
 Level 2 is a 6 month course.

 All classes will be recorded and be made available to you.
 Following the purchase of the course, we will send you details to register on Zoom for it.
 Enrollment is limited and when we run out of Level 1 kits this course will be closed for registration.

-The course is taught by master technicians Bruce Marking, formerly with Powell Flutes/Buffet-Crampon and flutist Christina Colston, from The Tuneful Tech.
+The course is taught by master woodwind technician and flutist Christina Colston, from The Tuneful Tech.

 Items used in the Level 2 course include all items purchased from Level 1 (listed below) plus additional supplies as needed.